ghb24/NECI_STABLE/docs/pages/01_user_doc/03_calculation_inputs.md

     -   **[off]**<br>
         Switch the tau-search explicitly off.
         (Equivalent to not having the `tau-search` keyword at all.)
+        Note that this keyword is incompatible with other options (e.g. `maxWalkerBloom`).

     -   **[scale-tau-to-death]**<br>
         Optional keyword.
 Off by default.